Messaging events and service responses are redirected to a store interface implementation inside your app that you register on SDK initialisation.

 [store endTransaction];

-Below methods that need to be implemented will be used by the SDK to keep the local chats data inside your database consistent with the server.
+The below methods that need to be implemented are used by the SDK to keep the local chat data inside your database consistent with the server.

 // Get conversation with ID.